DanielBrito/creative-coding-experiments/README.md

 [Compixelar](https://medium.com/compixelar) intends to apply some concepts of creative programming on the development of poetic-visual experiments and the composition of multimedia animations.

-The name intends to bring up some ideas that express its purpose, such as pixel, which is the smallest point that forms a digital image, and compile, which can be presented both as a synonym of collect (various artistic creations, in this case) as generate object code that can be interpreted by the computer.
+The name intends to bring up some ideas that express its purpose, such as *pixel*, which is the smallest point that forms a digital image, and *compile*, which can be presented both as a synonym of collect (various artistic creations, in this case) as generate object code that can be interpreted by the computer.

 <div align="center">
 <img alt="Creative Coding" src="https://github.com/DanielBrito/creative-coding-experiments/raw/master/CodingExperiments/creative-coding-experiment.gif">